-Weekly meditation sessions are open to all students, faculty, and staff!
+Weekly meditation sessions VIRTUALLY are open to all students, faculty, and staff!
 This offering is part of UH Wellness's mission to educate around all dimensions of wellness, and provide a space for emotional and mental development.

 Sessions are held weekly in the UH Wellness Classroom, located in suite 1038 on the first floor of the Campus Recreation & Wellness Center each Thursday from 12:15 pm to 12:45 pm.
-No pre-registration is required - just show up and join us!
+No pre-registration is required - just show up and join us

-Our Fall 2019 schedule is listed below:
+Our Spring 2020 schedule is listed below:

 Frequently asked questions